 Environmental and Urban Studies

-OverviewFinding workable solutions for environmental and urban problems requires a broad set of methodologies.
-Both biogeophysical systems and human societies (cultures, economies, political regimes) are nested complex systems.
 Environmental and Urban Studies (EUS) is an interdisciplinary program that examines the interdependence of human societies and the physical environment.
-The program strives to ensure that majors have a solid background in the physical sciences, humanities, economics, and policy.
-It also aims to enhance students’ understanding of the complexities of environmental and urban issues and their awareness of interrelationships between built and “natural” environments.
+The program strives to ensure that students have a substantial background in the physical and social sciences, humanities, economics, and policy, while enhancing their understanding of the relationship between built and natural environments.

-The program allows students to engage intellectually with people across disciplines, and acquire practical skill sets and hands-on experience addressing urban and environmental challenges.
-Students take several rigorous interdisciplinary and disciplinary core courses, complete an internship and a practicum, and attend the EUS Colloquium.
-To balance transdisciplinary breadth with depth in a particular discipline, students also take intermediate and advanced courses in a chosen focus area.
-Expertise developed through focus area studies prepares the student for the Senior Project.
+To balance transdisciplinary breadth with depth in a particular discipline, students also select intermediate and advanced courses in their chosen focus area.
+Expertise developed through problem-driven focus area studies prepares the student for the Senior Project.

-EUS majors with a strong foundation in science and/or economics may apply to the 3+2 program with the Bard Center for Environmental Policy, earning in five years a B.A. and a master of science in environmental policy or in climate science and policy.
+EUS majors with a strong foundation in science, policy, and/or economics may apply to the 3+2 program with the Bard Center for Environmental Policy, earning in five years a BA and a master of science in environmental policy or in climate science and policy.